eoinlarkin/retro-pc/README.md

 ### Code

-The following code was levraged in order to develop the site.
+The following code was leveraged in order to develop the site.
 In addition site logic was based on template logic from the [Code Institute Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) repository.

 - **[Sticky Footer](https://stackoverflow.com/questions/59812003/tailwindcss-fixed-sticky-footer-on-the-bottom)**